 A NATURAL area is defined as land and/or water units in which natural processes exist relatively undisturbed or can be restored to a nearly natural state.
-Natural areas include:
+There are no lands designated as Natural within the Elsie-Jewell Planning Area.